shingjan/Crane/README.md

-# Crane - Stream Processing integrated with
+# Crane - Stream Processing System (like Apache Storm!) with
 ### 1. A heart-beat membership protocol
 ### 2. A slightly-off distributed file system